Open data in the United States: History

 In the 1970s the National Oceanic and Atmospheric Administration began releasing weather information, which could now be called "open data".

 After Korean Air Lines Flight 007, a Boeing 747 carrying 269 people, was shot down in 1983 after straying into the USSR's prohibited airspace, in the vicinity of Sakhalin and Moneron Islands, President Ronald Reagan issued a directive making the United States Global Positioning System of Air Force Space Command, freely available for civilian use, once it was sufficiently developed, as a common good.
 During the presidency of Bill Clinton the data actually was made available for public use.

 Value of US government open data

 Industry collects, processes, and resells open data from the United States government.
-United States government weather data is the base of industry industry which generates US$30 billion annually.
+United States government weather data is the base of an industry which generates US$30 billion annually.
 GPS data is the base of an industry estimated to generate US$90 billion annually.
 Vivek Kundra noted that "Zillow is valued at over $1 billion, the Weather Channel was sold for approximately $3.5 billion in 2008, and Garmin has a market cap of $7.24 billion.
 These are all companies that were built using raw government data."